spenjo7/bunchArray/README.md

     -- The Current Element from the Array
     -- The Current Section
-    -- The Index of the Current Element from the Original Array -- The Original Array; this can be used for 'self' type comparisons
+    -- The Index of the Current Element from the Original Array -- The Original Array; this can be used for 'Self' type comparisons such as splitting the array into fractions
-    	---

   - The Default Logic function always returns true
     --   const defaultLogicFunc = ( x, y, i ) => { return true }